microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 }
 ```

-Like demonstrated here, it is imperative to ensure `send()` is ultimately called at the end of custom properties for the
+Like demonstrated here, it is imperative to ensure `send()` is ultimately called at the end of custom properties.
-information to be piped to the container's telemetry system and sends the telemetry event.
+This ensures that information is piped to the container's telemetry system, and that the telemetry event is correctly fired.

 ## ITelemetryBaseEvent interface